 How does this wonder veggie work?
 Beets contain nitrates which are converted to nitric oxide in the body.
 It dilates blood vessels resulting in improved blood flow.
 That lowers blood pressure and delivers oxygen more efficiently to all parts of the body – muscles, the brain – you name it.
 Anti-oxidant rich, beets also help control inflammation.

 In almost every case, the best source of nutrients is always eating the actual food.
 But for beets, cooking or pickling actually reduces the amount of nitrates.
 So, juice or supplements are the best way to get your daily nitrates.
-You can make beet juice yourself (you’ll need a pound of beets to make a cup) or buy prepared beet root juice, syrup or powder.
+You can make beet juice yourself (you’ll need a pound of beets to make a cup) or buy prepared beet root juice, concentrated beet syrup or beet powder.

 Prepared juices are convenient and mask the strong beet flavor, but can be expensive.
 Plus, each cup has about 110 calories.
 Liquid concentrates or powders are lower in calories but may have a strong beet flavor.
 But they can be mixed with water or into other liquids or foods.
 You can also find powdered concentrate in capsule form.
-They may have a bit of an aftertaste – and you may need to take several a day – but they’re the simplest way to get your nitrates.
+They may have a bit of an aftertaste for the “beet sensitive” – and you may need to take several a day – but they’re the simplest way to get your nitrates.

 With all the hype about beets these days, the price of supplements can be pretty high.
 The photos in this post are our picks for good results and being budget friendly.
 You can also save a little by taking smaller doses of beet root along with the much less expensive L-citrulline, a nitrate booster.